 Mission of the Center

-At the Writing and Multiliteracy Center (WMC), students, faculty, and staff are provided with a range of free support services and programs that help them address 21st Century challenges of thinking, learning, communicating, and composing in diverse environments, especially through written, oral, visual, and digital modalities.
-While currently we support tutorials on written work, our ultimate goal is to foster a robust culture of writing and communication at CI.
+At the Writing and Multiliteracy Center (WMC), students, faculty, and staff are provided with a range of free support services and programs that help them address 21st Century challenges of creatively thinking about, reading, and composing in written, oral, visual, multimodal, and digital forms of communication.
+We aim to foster a robust culture of writing and communication at CI, with an interest in helping students explore modes of representation and communication that shape their academic, working, civic, and private lives.
+Students can make appointments or stop by to see if any drop-in consultations are available.
+Students can also come in to use one of our 3 iMac desktop computers or laptops (3 Macbooks, 4 Dell PCs).

 WMC supports all members of the CI community with free academic or personal writing support at any stage of the composing process.
-Our peer writing tutors assist students with a range of topics related to writing and communication including:
+Our peer writing consultants and multiliteracy specialists assist students with a range of topics related to thinking, writing, and oral communication including:

 - reviewing and understanding prompts,